 1983 - The Winterthur Housing, Rockland Road, Route 100, Wilmington DE.
 Unbuilt.

-1983 - The Kalpajian House, aka House on Long Island IV, 52 Westland Drive, Glen Cove NY.
+1983 - The Gary Kalpakjian House, aka House on Long Island IV, 52 Westland Drive, Glen Cove NY.
 The Lieb house was moved here around 2010.
 It's the smaller house on the right of the cul-de-sac.
 Photo by Matt Wargo.

-1984 - The George Izenour House, 16 Flying Point Road, Branford/Stony Creek CT.
+1984 - The George Izenour House, 16 Flying Point Road, Branford CT.
 Photos by Steven Izenhour.
-Has been sold, and the columns modified, bottom photo.
+Sold.
+Columns have been modified, bottom photo.

 1984 - The Alessi Library, aka Library for a House in Northern Italy, Lake Orta, Italy.